Anarkali: Western traveller accounts

 Anarkali had a relationship with Prince Salim.
 Upon notice of the relationship, Akbar ordered her to be enclosed within a wall of his palace, where she died.
 Subsequently, Jahangir, as a token of his love, ordered a stone tomb to be built in the centre of a walled, four-square garden surrounded by a gate.
 As per the description given by Finch, Jahangir ordered the dome of the tomb to be wrought in works of gold.

 Edward Terry, who visited a few years after William Finch, wrote that Akbar had threatened to disinherit Jahangir for his relationship with Anarkali, the emperor's most-beloved wife, but on his death-bed he repealed the threat.

 The legends

 According to Lisa Balabanlilar, the majority of legends present Anarkali as a part of Akbar's harem, as a spouse, a concubine or a servant.
 Thus, as per Muni Lal, Anarkali was a maidservant in the household of Salim's mother, Mariam-uz-Zamani.
 A common thread across the various accounts is that after realizing the likelihood of an amour between his son Salim and Anarkali, Akbar got incensed and ordered to ensepulchre Anarkali alive in a wall.
 This brutality enraged Salim and caused him to rebel against his father.
-Balabanlilar continues, however, that while captivating and widely believed, the legend cannot be verified and most likely does not reference a historical event.